Our complete packing list for India: Everything you need for an epic first trip.

 And on that note; if you have a light merino/thermal top I recommend bringing that with you just for the overnight in the desert.

 For the overnight trip we only take a daypack each with your phone, camera, and something warm to sleep in.
-(Realistically you actually sleep in what you are wearing plus add a layer or two for overnight as the temperature does drop significantly).
+Realistically you actually sleep in what you are wearing plus add a layer or two for overnight as the temperature does drop (significantly).

 After breakfast and the ride back to the village we will be home to the guesthouse for a warm shower and a relaxed afternoon of your choice!

 In India, most men and women wear Kurtas on a daily basis.
 These are long, loose tunic-like shirts and they come in bright and colourful designs.
+Note a Kurta isn’t the same thing as traditional dress like Saris.
+Kurta are a practical and easy to wear outfit for travel in India.

 Kurtas can be purchased all over India for affordable prices and are a great way to be modest and fashionable while traveling in India.